rooparb-cyber/MLPortfolio/Practical Application1 Readme.md

 Males showed a 4.5% higher acceptance rate than females for the takeaway coupon in this dataset.

-It's important to note that while there is an observable difference, a formal statistical test (such as a chi-squared test) would be required to confirm if this result is statistically significant and not due to random chance.
+It's important to note that while there is an observable difference, further tests would be required to confirm if this result is statistically significant and not due to random chance.

 ## _Analysis by Age and Gender_
 Drilling down into specific age groups revealed distinct patterns within each gender.